- Distance from San Francisco: 107 miles

 When to Go

-High season in Palm Springs offers the coolest temps and bigger crowds, usually November to May.
+High season in Palm Springs, usually November to May, offers the coolest temps and bigger crowds.
 Hotel rates are a bit higher, but the town is full of activity, which makes it more fun.
-Big events that draw people are the Palm Springs International Film Festival (January), and the mega Coachella Valley Music and Arts Festival in nearby Indio (April).
+Big events that draw people are the Palm Springs International Film Festival (January) and the mega Coachella Valley Music and Arts Festival in nearby Indio (April).

-The temperature during summer months are typically over 100 degrees daily, but it's the best time for finding special weekend packages at a lot of the hotels and resorts.
-With its deals restaurants, spas, hotels and attractions, Palm Springs Restaurant Week is becoming a big draw in June.
+The temperature during summer months is typically over 100 degrees daily, but it's the best time for finding special weekend packages at a lot of the hotels and resorts.
+With its deals, restaurants, spas, hotels, and attractions, Palm Springs Restaurant Week is becoming a big draw in June.

 How to Get There

-By car from Los Angeles: Palm Springs is about 2 hours from Los Angeles, with light traffic.
-Take I-10 east to the Highway 111 turnoff to Palm Springs.
+By car from Los Angeles: Palm Springs is about two hours from Los Angeles, with light traffic.
+Take I-10 East to the Highway 111 turnoff to Palm Springs.
 North Palm Canyon Drive leads you right into town.

-By car from San Diego: The trip is about 2 and a half hours from San Diego.
-Take I-15 north to I-215 and pick up I-10 east.
+By car from San Diego: The trip is about two and a half hours from San Diego.
+Take I-15 North to I-215 and pick up I-10 East.